UKCloud/documentation/docs/articles/azure/azs-how-resize-unmanaged-disk.md

 ## Overview

 When deploying a new virtual machine from an Azure Marketplace image, the default drive size is often 127GB or less.
-Whilst it is recommended to add additional disks for tasks such as installing applications and for CPU intensive workloads, you may need to expand the initial drive for purposes such as migrating from a physical PC to the VM or to support applications which must be installed on the OS drive.
+While it is recommended to add additional disks for tasks such as installing applications and for CPU intensive workloads, you may need to expand the initial drive for purposes such as migrating from a physical PC to the VM or to support applications that must be installed on the OS drive.

 This guide shows you how to resize disks on UKCloud for Microsoft Azure.

->[!Note]
+> [!NOTE]
->Resizing a disk will cause the virtual machine to restart.
+> Resizing a disk will cause the virtual machine to restart.

 ### Intended audience